-THE CONVENTION FOR THE PEACEFUL ADJUSTMENT OF INTERNATIONAL DIFFERENCES course is naturally more simple than a code of law for individuals, since questions arising between States, multifarious and complex as they may be, are still simplicity itself when compared to the innumerable jural relations of private and municipal life.
+The Convention for the peaceful adjustment of international disputes, dated and signed July 29th.
+1899, requires comparatively little commentary or explanation.
+A code of rules for international interChapter v course is naturally more simple than a code of law for individuals, since questions arising between States, multifarious and complex as they may be, are still simplicity itself when compared to the innumerable jural relations of private and municipal life.